Soft tissue surgery (other than spaying and neutering) that can be undertaken at the surgery according to your pets ailments include:

 ANAL SAC REMOVAL

 The surgical removal of chronically infected or neoplastic anal sacs.
-For further information on this operation, please refer to our Procedures section.

 Surgery of the bladder to remove bladder stones and to biopsy bladder masses.